 More in 2-minute video at 3.
 Be a business builder

 Today's innovation methods will look outdated in the future, with these 6 “awkward realities”: 1) We test market needs by launching products at customers.
 2) We don’t understand what organic growth requires of us.
 3) We misunderstand the proper role of stage-and-gate processes.
 4) We interview customers to “validate” our hypothesis.
 5) We fail to fully engage customers in our innovation.
 6) We are easily distracted from customer-facing innovation. ...
 Read More

 Finance is the calculus of growth.
 Engineers, product managers, and CEOs are all guided by financial metrics to lead the business to fulfill its purpose: sustainable, profitable growth.
 Meanwhile, the outside world uses finance to estimate firm value and potential.
 Perhaps due to the breadth of stakeholders, it’s easy for a company to slip into ...
 Read More

 What is Smarketing?
-“Smarketing” is when marketing is only executed with a short term, sales mentality.
+“Smarketing” is when marketing is only executed with a short-term, sales mentality.
 It’s the unholy melding of sales and marketing.
 Why is this bad?
-With Smarketing, the longer term, less urgent, strategic marketing activities are pushed aside.
-Strategic vs. Tactical Marketing Strategic marketing sets the course and tactical marketing steers the ...
+With Smarketing, the longer-term, less urgent, strategic marketing activities are pushed aside.
+It’s what remains when strategic marketing is absent.
+Strategy begins with segmentation.
+Click here to read ...
 Read More